INTERNATIONAL OFFICE

 Should you have a medical condition that requires special attention or needs, you must provide a medical certificate from your doctor.

 Some students choose to arrange housing before their arrival in Chile, while others use the first week or two to find accommodations in person.
-Please find our housing guide here.
-FEN does not provide housing, nor can we make recommendations.
+Please find general housing information here.
+The International Office will share a specific guide after FEN does not provide housing, nor can we make recommendations.

 Here’s a checklist to help you remember everything you need to do and bring with you.